lokrajbist/RepData_PeerAssessment1/PA1_template.md

 ##Analyzing Data from FitBit

 ---
-Bhuwan Prasad Upadhyay
+Lok Raj Bist
-April, 2016
+May, 2016
 ---
 ###Introduction
 This is the first project of the Reproducible Research course in Coursera's Data Science Specialization track.
 This project is to answer the questions using data collectd from a FitBit.